Keto Caramel Syrup

 The Ingredients

-Skip down to the recipe card to see the nutrition facts and exact measures of ingredients needed to make this sugar free caramel syrup recipe.
+Skip down to the recipe card to see the nutrition facts and exact measures of ingredients needed to make this sugar free caramel sauce recipe.

 Keto Caramel Syrup is super easy to make at home.
 It is suitable for a low carb, keto friendly diet.
 It is both sugar-free and gluten free.